DESQview: DESQview after X

 DESQview development continued in parallel with DESQview/X. After ceasing development on DESQview/X, another version of DESQview was released.
 QEMM was still developed after the discontinuation of DESQview, and a version compatible with Windows 98 was released.

 In the mid-1990s, Quarterdeck tried to recast itself as an Internet company, releasing a version of the Mosaic web browser.
 Eventually, the company was acquired by Symantec.

 Reception

 BYTE in 1984 stated that DesQ's application compatibility was the highest of the five window managers tested.
-The magazine's Jerry Pournelle in 1989 noted that "while MultiFinder doesn't work very well yet, DESQView on a big 80386 machine certainly does".
-The magazine that year listed version 3.0 as among the "Distinction" winners of the BYTE Awards, stating that "unlike OS/2, DESQview lets you run the programs you've already paid for … Many users will find that DESQview is all they need".
+The magazine's Jerry Pournelle in 1989 noted that "while MultiFinder doesn't work very well yet, DESQView on a big 80386 machine certainly does", and preferable to OS/2 on 286.
+The magazine that year listed version 3.0 as among the "Distinction" winners of the BYTE Awards, stating that "unlike OS/2, DESQview lets you run the programs you've already paid for ...
+Many users will find that DESQview is all they need".